• Home

 Honey is used to help create natural sweetness.
 Honey does contain sugar and can be quite high in points so I like to combine it with a sugar free syrup, extract, and brown sugar substitute which helps create a sweetness while keeping the points down.

-To make this low point granola you will:
+How do I make this low point granola?

 Preheat oven to 300 degrees.
 Line a baking sheet with parchment paper.